iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

  $ make install
 ```

-Next plug your Movidius into your device and issue the following commands:
+Next plug your Movidius into your device and issue the following commands, this will take a while if you are installing on a Raspberry Pi 3

 ```
  $ cd ~/workspace/ncsdk